Yewei-Liu/MetaPruning/main_imagenet/README.md

 # 📄 Experiments on Large Datasets (with parallel)

-Not ready yet, need to be updated

 ---

 ## 🔍 Overview

-This directory includes codes for our method on large datasets with parallel (pruning ResNet50 on ImageNet).
+This directory includes codes for our method on large datasets with parallel (pruning ResNet50 on ImageNet, ViT on ImageNet).
 You can also easily add other experiments based on our framework.

+We provide ResNet50 on ImageNet as a reference example.
+Running ViT on ImageNet follows the same procedure.

+All our scripts are runned using `sbatch`, you can also changed it to `sh` as you like.

 ---